OpenNebula/terraform-provider-opennebula/website/docs/r/virtual_machine.html.markdown

 * `tags` - (Optional) Virtual Machine tags (Key = Value).
 * `timeout` - (Deprecated) Timeout (in Minutes) for VM availability.
 Defaults to 3 minutes.
 * `lock` - (Optional) Lock the VM with a specific lock level.
 Supported values: `USE`, `MANAGE`, `ADMIN`, `ALL` or `UNLOCK`.
-* `on_disk_change` - (Optional) Select the behavior for changing disk images.
+* `on_disk_change` - (Deprecated) Select the behavior for changing disk images.
 Supported values: `RECREATE` or `SWAP` (default). `RECREATE` forces recreation of the vm and `SWAP` adopts the standard behavior of hot-swapping the disks.
 NOTE: This property does not affect the behavior of adding new disks.
 * `hard_shutdown` - (Optional) If the VM doesn't have ACPI support, it immediately poweroff/terminate/reboot/undeploy the VM.
 Defaults to false.

 ### Graphics parameters